What is the 2027 European Year of the Normans

 initiatives and activities will be announced soon, but organisations, artists, schools and community groups can get involved immediately.

-They can apply for their new or existing projects to be:
+They can apply for their new or existing projects to:

-- to be granted Région Normandie labelling as an official Year of the Normans event or project
+- be granted Région Normandie labelling as an official Year of the Normans event or project

 Région Normandie funding